nlkinlock/Rminicourse/index.md

 ![plot of chunk unnamed-chunk-99](assets/fig/unnamed-chunk-99-1.png)

---- ds:soothe .noborder
+--- ds:soothe ds:noborder

 ## Try It!

-- Take a sample of the `diamonds` dataset
+- Take a sample from the `diamonds` dataset

 ```r